KaustubhRaghav/Static-Travel-Website/README.md

 # Static-Travel-Website

-This is a static travel website build using HTML, CSS and Bootstrap
+This is a responsive static travel website build using HTML, CSS and Bootstrap

 To run in local =>